Prosecutor: Man accused of 1 murder says he really killed 16 - WTMJ

 Jennifer Lannon’s brother, Chris Whitman, told Albuquerque TV station KOB that he was shocked to hear his former brother-in-law claimed responsibility for multiple killings.

-“They were together for about nine years, and it’s just mind-boggling because it’s someone I welcomed into my home and we had Thanksgiving dinner together.”
+“They were together for about nine years, and it’s just mind-boggling because it’s someone I welcomed into my home and we had Thanksgiving dinner together,” he said.

+Whitman told outlets that the couple had reconciled after their divorce and that his former brother-in-law left their three children with family in New Jersey and said he planned to find a job and then return to New Mexico to search for Jennifer Lannon.

+On March 8, three days after the remains were found in New Mexico, the body of Michael Dabkowski was discovered in his New Jersey home, just south of Philadelphia, after a welfare check.
+Sean Lannon is accused of breaking in and beating the 66-year-old to death with a hammer, according to an affidavit.

 In court in New Jersey on Friday, public defender Frank Unger challenged probable cause for the murder charge, arguing that Dabkowski had allowed Lannon into his home and that what followed amounted, at worst, to manslaughter provoked by passion, NJ.com reported.

-He argued that Lannon didn’t want anyone “to have control over me any longer” in trying to take back photos tied to childhood sexual abuse.
+He said Lannon didn’t want anyone “to have control over me any longer” in trying to take back the photos.
 Dabkowski had “documented those sexual assaults, those rapes, by taking pictures of himself with Mr. Lannon in sexually compromised positions,” Unger said.

 “I would suggest that this fact alone illustrates this was not purposeful murder.
 He did not even bring a weapon to the home,” Unger said, arguing that Dabkowski attacked his client and then was killed.